-PUBG Mobile, Asphalt 9: Legends, and Alto’s Odyssey are just a few of the great Android titles released this year.
-We expect to see many more in the near future from well-known developers like Ubisoft, Electronic Arts, and Codemasters.
+Fortnite, Stardew Valley, and Alto’s Odyssey are just a few of the great Android titles released in the last year.
+We expect to see many more in the near future from well-known developers like Blizzard Entertainment, Gamevil, and Butterscotch Shenanigans.

 Read next: 5 best Marvel games for Android

-The Elder Scrolls: Blades is coming sometime this fall and will be free-to-play.
-We assume the title will offer plenty of in-app purchases, although this has not been confirmed yet.
-The game is already listed on the Play Store, where you can sign up to get notified once it goes live.
+The developer is launching Hamsterdam with the help of crowdfunding.
+Using Indiegogo and Kickstarter, it raised over $30,000.
+The game is already listed on the Play Store, so you can sign up to get notified once it goes live.

 Project Cars GO